Step 1: Introduction to Therapy Dog Principles and Initial Team Screening

-Everyone who wants to become a certified Project Canine therapy handler must take our Therapy Dog Preparation Class with their dog.
+Everyone who wants to become a certified Project Canine therapy handler must take our Introduction to Therapy Dog Principles and Initial Team Screening Class with their dog.
 The class will give you a basis in therapy dog fundamentals and will prepare you to take the exam.
 Watching you and your dog in class allows us to evaluate if you and your dog are appropriate and ready to become a therapy dog team.
 We'll give you written feedback after class letting you know if you're ready to proceed and what, if anything, you need to work on in order to be ready to test.
 You'll have six months from your class date to take your exam, take Practice Lab (or in OR to complete your shadow visits), and complete your registration.

 We believe in humane, relationship-based training that engages a dog's mind rather than just controlling its body.
 Read more about relationship-based training.